 Heatmaps are great for analyzing the behavior of your visitors.
 They can lead to insights you can’t find using other methods, which can greatly increase your conversion rate.

-Heatmaps are roughly divided between mousetracking heatmaps and eyetracking heatmaps.
-The big majority of companies use mousetracking heatmaps because of it’s price effectiveness.
-Let’s look into key findings from different heatmap tests.
+Heatmaps are roughly divided between mouse-tracking heatmaps and eye-tracking heatmaps.
+Most companies use mouse-tracking heatmaps because of their price effectiveness.

 Next, some findings:

 1. Content most important to your visitor’s goals should be in the top of the page